ClickCease

 Do I qualify for the Depo-Provera lawsuit?

-Suppose you received Depo-Provera injections through Kaiser or another California provider and subsequently developed a meningioma brain tumor.
+If you received Depo-Provera injections through a California provider and subsequently developed a meningioma brain tumor.
 In that case, you may qualify for compensation from a lawsuit against the drug manufacturers, sellers, and distributors.
 Meningiomas are non-cancerous brain tumors.
 Symptoms can include headaches, vision problems, and seizures, often necessitating surgical removal.
 Consulting with a legal team experienced in pharmaceutical litigation is critical to determining what your best steps are moving forward.

 What are the lawsuits against Depo-Provera?

-Lawsuits against Depo-Provera have been filed due to its association with an increased risk of developing cerebral meningioma (brain tumors).
-In the United States, cases have been filed focusing on individuals who developed cerebral meningiomas after prolonged use of Depo-Provera, often requiring surgical intervention.
+We have filed lawsuits against Depo-Provera due to its association with cerebral meningiomas, often requiring surgical intervention.
 California state court actions have been coordinated in Alameda Superior Court (Oakland).
 The Walkup Depo-Provera team has been appointed as Liaison Counsel in that case.

 Can the Depo-Provera shot cause health problems?

-Depo-Provera contraceptive injections have been associated with a link between prolonged use of Depo-Provera and an increased risk of developing cerebral meningiomas, which are typically non-cancerous brain tumors.
+Depo-Provera contraceptive injections have been associated developing cerebral meningiomas, which are non-cancerous brain tumors.
 Symptoms of meningiomas can include headaches, vision problems, and seizures, often necessitating surgical intervention.
-Other potential side effects of Depo-Provera may include changes in the menstrual cycle, weight gain, and decreased bone mineral density.

 If you have been diagnosed with cerebral meningioma, consulting with an attorney experienced in pharmaceutical litigation and familiar with the law relating to prescription drug liability in California is essential.
 The Walkup, Melodia, Kelly & Schoenberger law firm specializes in such cases and can guide you through the necessary steps.
 They will assess your medical records, document your exposure to Depo-Provera, evaluate the potential causal connection between the drug and your brain tumor, and seek expert evaluation of the relationship between your use of Depo-Provera and your condition.